nova-collective/agora/README.md

   ![phase 4](docs/assets/agora_main_sequence_diagrams-Phase%204.jpg)

 What happens if a Voter registers for an election and then it does not vote?
-The vote is simply considered as "white ballot", in analogy with traditionals voting systems.
+The vote is simply considered as "white ballot", in analogy with traditional voting systems.

 Ok, but who pays the bill?
 Every transaction on the blockchain, from the deploy of smart contracts to the execution of their methods have a price in terms of gas fees.
 For the purpose of this project this topic is not explored in depth, anyway it is clear that this fees can't be in charge of the voters.